 Reports in July 1992 of a serious but unsuccessful coup attempt suggested that the U.S. strategy might ultimately succeed.
 However, there was disappointment within the George H.W.
 Bush Administration that the coup had failed and a decision was made to shift the U.S. approach from promotion of a coup to supporting the diverse opposition groups that had led the postwar rebellions.
-The Kurdish, Shiite, and other opposition elements were coalescing into a broad and diverse movement that appeared to be gaining support internationally.
+At the same time, the Kurdish, Shiite, and other opposition elements were coalescing into a broad and diverse movement that appeared to be gaining support internationally.
+This opposition coalition seemed to provide a vehicle for the United States to build a viable overthrow strategy.
 Congress more than doubled the budget for covert support to the opposition groups to about \$40 million for FY1993.3